A local World War II veteran was the toast of the town Wednesday, at a belated celebration of his 100th birthday.

 Harold “Jim” Eils was the guest of honor at the weekly gathering of the American Heroes Café at Festival Foods in Somers.

 His birthday was Dec.
-26, but the extreme cold weather in the days before Christmas and an elevator failure last week delayed the celebration by nearly two weeks.
+26, but the extreme cold weather in the days before Christmas and an elevator failure last week waylaid the celebration by nearly two weeks.

 None of that mattered, however, on Wednesday morning, when Eils arrived at a warm reception in his honor, complete with a mass singing of “Happy Birthday” and a proclamation presented by Kenosha County Executive Samantha Kerkman.